ardydedase/hyde-flat-ui/README.md

-# Flat UI Template for Hyde
+# Flat UI Theme for Hyde

 I simply like both [Flat UI](https://github.com/designmodo/Flat-UI) and [Hyde](https://github.com/hyde/hyde).
 So I decided to write a Flat UI theme for hyde.